Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Effectiveness of WMT}

-In this part, we first show the effect of our WMT compared to existing frequency-based SR modules.
-These comparison modules include methods from CNN-based and transformer-based methods for processing wavelet and Fourier features.
-Notably, these frequency-domain processing modules originate from general SR methods, as lightweight SR currently lacks dedicated modules for frequency-domain exploration.
+We compare our WMT with existing frequency-based SR modules, including methods from CNN-based and transformer-based methods for processing wavelet and Fourier features.
+Notably, these frequency-domain processing modules originate from general SR methods, as lightweight SR currently lacks dedicated modules for frequency exploration.
 As shown in TABLE~\ref{tab:ablation_cnn_Transformer}, compared to these modules, our WMT is more efficient, achieving higher PSNR/SSIM with lower computational cost and faster inference.
-This demonstrates that our WMT is better suited for lightweight frequency domain exploration.

 Next, we present a feature map visualization of the self-attention part (WMA) within the WMT interior to highlight the role of wavelet transform combined with self-attention and dynamic convolution.
 As shown in Fig~\ref{fig:WMA_fea_visual}, for input features with one low-frequency component and three high-frequency components, self-attention improves global textures by capturing long-range dependencies, leading to a more coherent overall structure.
 However, it fails to fully capture subtle low-frequency details.
 Dynamic convolution complements this by adaptively refining these details, ensuring that both global structures and fine-grained local features are accurately restored, thus enhancing the overall quality of feature maps.